-- Acquire a common base of environmental knowledge across the natural sciences, social sciences, and the humanities. - Identify, act on, and evaluate professional and personal actions with the knowledge and appreciation of interconnections among economic, environmental, and social perspectives.
+- 1. Identify the ways in which local and international communities are affected by immigration, the environment, violence, racism, and/or gendered injustice. - 2.
+Evaluate multiple perspectives on contemporary issues at the local and global levels. - 3.
+Apply interdisciplinary research methodologies to solving unstructured problems. - 4.
+Create effective Mercy-based solutions to a specific environmental or sociocultural problem. - 5.
+Acquire a common base of environmental knowledge across the natural sciences, social sciences, and the humanities. - 6.
+Identify, act on, and evaluate professional and personal actions with the knowledge and appreciation of interconnections among economic, environmental, and social perspectives.

-Students majoring in Environmental Studies complete a minimum of 120 credits to earn a bachelor's degree: 49-51 credits of core courses (see page 51), 20-28 elective credits, and 47-49 credits of major courses.
+Students majoring in Environmental Studies complete a minimum of 120 credits to earn a bachelor's degree: 49-51 credits of core courses (see page 46), 20-28 elective credits, and 47-49 credits of major courses.
 Students complete ten foundational courses (31 credits) and at least six elective courses (16-18 credits).
 Students are also required to complete either directed research or an internship.